KD9YQK/ARES_Sim_1/operators/Operator_04_Utilities_Damage_Assessment.md

 ## Timed Event — 00:20

-Your team finds a wire down across part of the street near Pine and 6th.
+Your team finds a wire down across part of the street near Oak and 6th.

 You observe: